The Wind That Shakes the Barley poster

 The inciting incident occurs at 15 minutes when British forces brutally beat Damien's train driver friend Micheail for refusing to speak English and transport British troops.
 Damien witnesses the savage violence and humiliation of his people firsthand..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 32 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Damien makes the active choice to stay in Ireland and join the IRA flying column with Teddy, abandoning his medical career in London to become a guerrilla fighter against British forces., moving from reaction to action.
+This illustrates the protagonist's commitment to Damien makes the active choice to stay in Ireland and join the IRA flying column with Teddy, abandoning his medical career in London to become a guerrilla fighter against British forces., moving from reaction to action.

 The Collapse moment at 96 minutes (75% through) represents the emotional nadir.
 Here, Damien is captured by Free State forces led by his own brother Teddy.
 The whiff of death: their bond is dead, and Damien faces execution.
-Everything he fought for—unity, brotherhood, freedom—has collapsed into fratricide., shows the protagonist at their lowest point.
+Everything he fought for—unity, brotherhood, freedom—has collapsed into fratricide., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 80% of the runtime.
 Damien refuses to compromise his principles even to save his life.
 He accepts his fate with clarity: he will die for the Republic rather than betray it.
 This is his final synthesis of conviction over survival., demonstrating the transformation achieved throughout the journey.